From £41,9508

 MPG & RUNNING COSTS

-With the Mercedes C-Class now offering no more than four cylinders, the S5 really has to fear only the BMW M340i – although that is a formidable opponent.
+With the Mercedes-Benz C-Class now offering no more than four cylinders, the S5 really has to fear only the BMW M340i – although that is a formidable opponent.

 Audi UK has chosen to offer the S5 in only one very high spec, called Edition 1, putting the price at £68,700.
 That’s more than for the M340i, but match the equipment and the prices equalise.

-Audi makes an A5 with a 2.0-litre petrol and four-wheel drive, but it's not offered in the UK.
+Audi makes an A5 with a 2.0-litre petrol and four-wheel drive but doesn't offer it in the UK.

 Want an Avant estate instead of a saloon?
-That’ll be an extra £1900, regardless of powertrain or trim.
+That will be an extra £1900, regardless of powertrain or trim.

 VERDICT